On-Orbit Servicing-Integrated Maintenance Strategy for Satellite Constellation: Model Validation

-To evaluate the accuracy of our inventory management model, we compared its parameter estimates to the mean of 100 Monte Carlo simulation results for 25 randomly selected instances.
-Each simulation spans 60 years and is discretized into one-day intervals.
-The fixed parameters and trade space for randomly sampled parameters are in Tables \ref{tab: fixed parameters} and \ref{tab: sampled trade space}.
-We repeatedly sampled the varying parameters until we obtained 25 instances satisfying the following conditions:
+To evaluate the accuracy of the proposed inventory management model, we compared its estimates with the sample means obtained from $100$ Monte Carlo simulation runs.
+Each simulation spans $60$ years and is discretized into one-day intervals.

+Some parameters were held fixed, while others were randomly sampled.
+Table \ref{tab: fixed parameters} lists the fixed parameters, and Table \ref{tab: sampled trade space} gives the ranges for the sampled parameters.
+Most parameter values were adopted from previous work \cite{kim2025replenishment}, whereas the OOS-related parameters were defined in this study to span a broad range of plausible values.
+The OOS price, $p_{\oos}$, was set to \$$2$M, which is approximately equal to the sum of the satellite production cost, $\scost{\sat}=$\$$0.5$M, and the per-satellite launch cost assuming a launch capacity of $40$ satellites, i.e., $\scost{\lau}/40\approx$\$$1.7$M. The same launch capacity was adopted as the reference launcher specification in the case study, following previous work \cite{kim2025replenishment}.
+The serviceable failure fraction, $r_{\oos}$, was varied from $0.1$ to $0.9$.
+The OOS MTTR, $\rrate{\oos}^{-1}$, was varied from $1$ week to $3$ months to represent a wide range of plausible service-performance levels in LEO \cite{luu2020valuation}.
+The maximum number of services, $\nbr{\oos}$, was varied from $1$ to $4$, based on the feasible range under the fixed satellite lifetime of $\mtm{\mathrm{life}}=30$ years.